 They are the actual comments quoted in the report.
 I’m not making them up.

 When you’re my age, there’s nothing more annoying than some hot young guy who thinks that the world revolves around them.
 Unless you’re sleeping with them - then the world clearly does revolve around them.

 One of the good things about getting older is that you do get a bit more fearless.
 You do start to realise that you actually don’t need to care what other people think about you – that’s their business.
 I think I’m quoting RuPaul on that.

 You also start to realise that you’re actually a bit of a catch.
 Your underwear modelling days may be behind you, and your online dating profile may have had a bit of post-production, but you know how to have a good time.
 You know how to relax and really enjoy having sex, you can go out for dinner on a date and have really interesting and funny conversations, you can pretty much find something in common with anyone you meet because you’ve experienced a lot of stuff and have been to a lot of different places.

-These days, I’m not so bothered about going to gay bars to find a boyfriend.
-I really just want to go out to bars to have a laugh with my friends - to drink, to dance, and to sing along to Britney songs.
+I’m not your daddy.
+I’m not here to pay for your drinks.
+I here to have a laugh with my friends, to drink, to dance, and to sing along to Britney songs.